 Table 2 reports the posterior mean, standard deviation, and 95% posterior, probability interval for the parameters of the ASV-DPM and ASV models.
-The posterior mean for the ASV-DPM model's unconditional mean of return, $\mu$ , at 0.067 is slightly larger than the ASV model's estimate of 0.061.
+The posterior mean for the ASV-DPM model's unconditional mean of return, μ , at 0.067 is slightly larger than the ASV model's estimate of 0.061.
 But their posterior standard deviations have the same value of 0.008.
-Hence, the model's posterior distributions, $\pi(\mu|y)$ , are similar in shape but the ASV-DPM is shifted slightly to the right.
-Although the difference in the estimates of $\mu$ are small, it can still have an effect on one's expected median wealth say 20 years into the future.
+Hence, the model's posterior distributions, $\pi(\mu|y)$, are similar in shape but the ASV-DPM is shifted slightly to the right.
+Although the difference in the estimates of μ are small, it can still have an effect on one's expected median wealth say 20 years into the future.
 For example the median expected wealth per unit of investment over twenty years $(e^{\mu/10036520})$ is 128.32 for the ASV-DPM model as opposed to 86.51 for the ASV.

-Persistence in volatility, as captured by the posterior distribution of the autoregressive parameter, $\varphi$ , is close to being the same for the two models.
-In the ASV-DPM model, the posterior mean of $\varphi$ is 0.98, whereas, in the ASV model it is 0.97.
+Persistence in volatility, as captured by the posterior distribution of the autoregressive parameter, φ , is close to being the same for the two models.
+In the ASV-DPM model, the posterior mean of φ is 0.98, whereas, in the ASV model it is 0.97.
 The standard deviations are also similar with the ASV-DPM model's equaling 0.003 and the ASV slightly larger at 0.004.
-Values of $\varphi$ so close to one is evidence of a strongly persistent volatility process where a shock to volatility impacts its future values and lives on for a very long time in either model.
-Even under a nonparametric distribution, the $\varphi$ for ASV-DPM finds clustering in volatility where large and small fluctuations follow similar type of behavior.
+Values of φ so close to one is evidence of a strongly persistent volatility process where a shock to volatility impacts its future values and lives on for a very long time in either model.
+Even under a nonparametric distribution, the φ for ASV-DPM finds clustering in volatility where large and small fluctuations follow similar type of behavior.

 In Table 2, the posterior average number of mixture clusters is k = 4.42.
-Because of label switching in the sweep to sweep draws of the $s_t s$ , we are unable to identify the posterior distribution of the assignment vector, s.
-However, we are able to calculate the average posterior value for each observation's covariance matrix, $\Lambda_t$ .
+In other words, the DPM uses on average 4.42 bivariate normal densities to model the unknown return, log-volatility distribution.
+We are able to calculate the average posterior value for each observation's covariance matrix, Λ_t .